Best High Schools for Sports in Every State

 Bottom Line: Marquette University High School

-But its most successful program is soccer as the boys have won 24 state championships.
+But its most successful program is soccer as the boys have won at least 24 state championships.
 That includes a decade of utter dominance, winning 10 straight from 1994 to 2003.

 The MUHS Hilltoppers soccer team also was ranked the No. 1 team in the country twice by the National Soccer Coaches Association of America.